 - Her short story, “Lifetime TV Movie,” was a finalist for the 2012 Writers@Work contest.

 Eva Smith Glynn is an Arts Representative and Advocate.
-She serves as media manager, event planner, photographer and publisher for Flash Fiction Forum.
+She serves as media manager, event planner, and photographer for Flash Fiction Forum.
 She is a core member of newly formed San José Art Advocates dedicated to building public will for arts and serves on the board of the School of Visual Philosophy.